abhilasha007/Note-Keeper/README.md

 # Note-Keeper
 React.js Note keeping application.
-Google-keep clone for taking notes
+Google-keep clone.
+Styled with Material-UI

 ## Available Scripts
 In the project directory, you can run: